Geocode and symbolize campaign contributions

 The New item window appears.

-- In the New item window, click Your device and select the CSV file you downloaded.
+- In the New item window, drag the CSV file you downloaded into the window.

-- For How would you like to add this CSV?, ensure Add ABQ_Voter_Data.csv and create a hosted feature layer or table is selected and click Next.
+- In the next page that appears, for How would you like to add this CSV?, ensure Add ABQ_Voter_Data.csv and create a hosted feature layer or table is selected and click Next.

 - Review the fields, accept the defaults, and click Next.